solid/authorization-panel/privilege-request-protocol.md

     Content-type: application/x-www-form-urlencoded

 The server accepts and queues the request for additional privilege.
-Additionally, this server provides a web-based interface for managing requests for additional privilege, and determines it's appropriate to give the client application a link to the interface (for example, because the authenticated user to which the permission request [capability][] was given is the owner):
+Additionally, this server provides a browser-based interface for managing requests for additional privilege, and determines it's appropriate to give the client application a link to the interface (for example, because the authenticated user to which the permission request [capability][] was given is the owner):